Irreligion in Italy: History

 Lucilio Vanini represented an early voice in Italian secularism.
 Vanini became a Carmelite Friar in 1603.
 Vanini sought refuge secretly with the English ambassador to Venice in 1612.
 While in England, he publicly renounced Catholicism with the writing of two books about naturalistic philosophy.
-Vanini's idea of naturalistic philosophy was that the world is eternal and governed by imminent laws.
+Vanini's idea of naturalistic philosophy was that the world is eternal and governed by immanent laws.
 In this time, Vanini wrote two books: Aversus veteres philosophos in 1615, and De Admirandis Naturae Reginae Deaeque Mortalium Arcanis in 1616.
 The ideas in Vanini's books caused controversy in Italy with the Catholic Church and he was accused of atheism.
 For the accusation of atheism, he was condemned.
-In 1619, known under the pseudonym, Pompeo Uciglio, he was savagely executed in Toulouse.
+In 1619, known under the pseudonym Pompeo Uciglio, he was executed in Toulouse.
 The Venetian Holy Inquisition sought to challenge irreligion during this time.

 Other irreligious Italian philosophers such as Giuseppe Rensi were critical of religion later in the 20th century.